Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 * Types of particles

+* Use of an unused jump board

+* Shuffling object positions

 A lot of the Object Placement features can be further randomised, see the Wiki for more information.

 ### Event Randomisation